audeering/audmodel/docs/usage.rst

     audmodel.aliases(uid)

-You can update to which model ID an alias is pointing by running :func:`audmodel.set_alias` again, see next sub-section.
+We can update to which model ID an alias is pointing by running :func:`audmodel.set_alias` again, see next sub-section.